 This post was originally written for internal discussions only; it is half-baked and unpolished.
 The post assumes familiarity with the ideas discussed in Caspar Oesterheld’s paper Multiverse-wide cooperation via coordinated decision-making.
-I wrote a short introduction to multiverse-wide cooperation in an earlier post (but I still recommend reading parts of Caspar’s original paper first, or at least this more advanced introduction, because some of the things that follow below build on topics that I did not cover in my introduction).
+I wrote a short introduction to multiverse-wide cooperation in an earlier post (but I still recommend reading parts of Caspar’s original paper, or this more advanced introduction, because several of the points that follow below build on topics not covered in my introduction).
 With that out of the way: In this post, I will comment on what I think might be interesting aspects of multiverse-wide cooperation via superrationality (abbreviation: MSR) and what I think might be its practical implications – if the idea works at all.
 I will focus particularly on aspects where I place more emphasis on certain considerations than Caspar does in his paper, though most of the issues I discuss are already noted by Caspar.
 A major theme in my comments will be exploring how the multiverse-wide compromise changes shape once we go from a formal, idealized conception of how to think about it to real-world policy suggestions for humans.
 For the perhaps most interesting part of the post, skip to the section "How to trade, practically."

 (Epistemic status: Highly speculative.
 I am outlining practical implications not because I am convinced that they are what we should do, but as an exercise in what I think would follow given certain assumptions.)

 - Decision heuristics for cooperation